lawrencesalinas/home-marketplace/README.md

 # Honey Comb Homes

 Find and list houses for sale or for rent.
-This is a React / Firebase v9 project.
+Honey Comb Homesis a React / Firebase v9 project. a CRUD application that utilizes the firebase environment.
+React.js to create the front-end, firebase authentication to handle authentication and firebase store database.

 ## Tech stack